imran4444shaik/resume-rag/README.md

 This Project lets you ask questions about any uploaded pdf and get precise answers within seconds.

-use can access the application at : https://huggingface.co/spaces/imran-here/Rag-Resume
+user can access the application at : https://huggingface.co/spaces/imran-here/Rag-Resume